MichaelHuelsen/michael-huelsen.de/README.md

 This can be done with the help of `npm run start`.
 Start is defined as task.

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+Run `npm run build-prod` for the production build, this is a pre-defined npm task.

 ### Running unit tests